 Jet2 Covid tests

 Jet2 lists various test providers, with discounts for some.
 The cheapest pre-departure is Randox, which, again, costs £43 with the code provided.
 There are also discounts for Rapid Antigen test kits, that you’ll carry in your suitcase to take before return to the UK (from £25) and tests for day2 and day8 (after your return to the UK).
 They cost from £43 (Randox) for day2 only and £86 (day2 and day8).

 Ryanair Covid tests

-The cheapest deals Ryanair customers can get are also from from Randox.
+The cheapest deals Ryanair customers can get are also from Randox.
 Enter the discount code FLYRYANAIR (if you’re flying with Ryanair, of course) and you can get £5 off Randox’s home PCR testing kit.
 Their green country testing kit, which includes one pre-departure PCR test and one day two PCR test pack for your return, will cost £86 with the discount code.
 There’s also an amber kit, with an extra test for day eight, costing £129.
 Again, it’s important to make sure that your destination accepts home tests.